Cost of Living in Miami, FL – The 2020 Moving Guide

 For all of you adrenaline junkies, there are parasailing activities that go from $75 to $120.
 Have a flyboard experience for $95, or rent a jet ski for around $160.

-Have a low-key day off and go to the movies.
+If you are moving for a relationship or even alone you can have a low-key day off and go to the movies.
 Tickets for movies are around $15, while two theater tickets are about $125.
 Also, if you want to have an active day with friends, you can rent a tennis court for $19 an hour.

 How Much of an Income Do You Need to Live Comfortably in Miami